top of page

 Rights and responsibilities of the whistle-blower

-All concerns will be treated in confidence and Cre8 will make every effort not to reveal the identity of anyone raising a concern in good faith.
+All concerns will be treated in confidence and the Playscheme will make every effort not to reveal the identity of anyone raising a concern in good faith.
 At the appropriate time, however, the member of staff may need to come forward as a witness.

 If a member of staff raises a concern in good faith which is then not confirmed by the investigation, no action will be taken against that person.